leftbrainit/leftbra.in/src/pages/blog/2022-11-23_introducing-troy-thumasi.md

 Q. Busy guy!
 And when you're not putting smiles on customers' faces, what do you enjoy doing in your downtime?

 A﻿.
 I love to paint and coach football.
-Having weekends off helps maximise my spare time.
+Having weekends off really helps maximise my spare time.

 Q﻿.
 So tell me, what has been the best part about working here?